donomii/ssh-expect/README.md

 allows you to choose the timeout.

+# Advanced commands

+    [options '[["regex" "command"] [ "regex" ... ] ] ]

+options takes a list of pairs, where each pair is a regex, and a command to run if that regex matches.
+It is effectively a "case" statement that works on the remote machine.

+An example that toggles the snmp demon

+    [send ssh clear-transcript]                    ;Make sure there is nothing in the transcript that could accidentally trigger a regex
+    [sn "service snmpd status"]                    ;Get the status of the snmpd service [options '[
+        ["is running" "service snmpd stop"]         ;If the server prints "is running", we send "service snmpd stop" ["is stopped" "service snmpd start"]        ;If the service is not running, start it ]

 # Convenient variables

 There are a few default variables created to help your scripting:

     user-prompt

 Made from your login details, looks like "user@server".
-In the example, it would be "bob@myAwesomeServerbox".
-Note that because a lot of shells add colour commands to the prompt, this might not actually match your prompt.
-Check the transcript output to see if you have bursts of characters like '[^ESC['.
+In the example above, user-prompt would be "bob@myAwesomeServerbox".
+Beware: a lot of shells add colour commands to the prompt.
+Check the transcript output to see if you have bursts of characters like '^ESC[m.
 These are colour and terminal graphics commands.

     root-prompt